alexpear/alexpear.github.io/README.md

     - Given a timeline, be able to reconstruct the WorldState at each tick
     - Alternatively, cache a WorldState at every tick.
 Whichever seems more useful in terms of performance.
     - Base Death Planet upon a replay, not a live-running sim
+  - Timeline.toJson() and WorldState.toJson().
+The former probably calls the latter, not vice versa.
+    - In DeathPlanetWorldState.example(), store the json of the timeline as a local variable.
+Log the length of that string.
+Write it to a file or to console.

+- Halo Ring Bottle
+  - Force/Banner based.
+Creatures of a faction always move in clumps.
+Nearby clumps join up.
+  - Display with CLI log function that buckets the 1-dimensional space into 30-50 sectors, and lists what is there.
+  - All human marines for MRB 1

 - Waffle Tree fractal mode
   - Scale test result: JS stack limit exceeded.
 Could test with larger limit.